visforvali/ws297y/assign-assess.md

 # Participation 🙋

-You're expected to regularly, substantively participate through thoughtful, informal contributions in text channels and sync voice chat that reflect what we're learning organically reacting/replying to classmates; doing classwork in a relatively timely fashion; and attending coffee chats.
+You're expected to regularly, substantively participate in voice and text channels, through thoughtful, informal contributions that reflect what we're learning organically reacting/replying to classmates; doing classwork in a relatively timely fashion; and attending coffee chats.

 Participation takes a lot of forms!
-These are all measurable, valid forms of participation:
+While these are all measurable, valid forms of participation, you're expected to participate in different ways throughout the semester:

 - Talking out loud
 - Posting on Discord during and outside of classtime